arthurbernierjr/http-videos/http-methods/README.md

 ## Additional HTTP methods

 There are many HTTP methods that you will likely encounter in your career beyond `GET`, `POST`, `PUT`, and `DELETE`.
-It is helpful to be aware of the most common HTTP methods and to understand how they can be used.
-See this documentation from [Mozilla's developer network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) that explains the 9 most common ones.
+It is helpful to be aware of the most common HTTP methods and understand how they can be used.
+See this documentation from [Mozilla's developer network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) that explains the nine most common ones.